 Imagine the following scenario: A candidate for United States Congress has planned a political event to help identify and engage small donors.
 The event is well-planned.
 There are clear goals, there is a great event space, there is a budget developed, a few sponsors have come forward, and volunteers are helping to pull off the event.

 The day of the event comes and very few people show up.
 What went wrong?
 There is a good chance that the political event was not properly promoted.
 The most well-planned political event in the world will not be effective if no one knows about it.
 Make sure you have a comprehensive strategy to promote your political event to your target audience.

 Aristotle Sets the Standard in Political Data and Technology

-At Aristotle, we are proud to set the gold standard in political data and technology.
-Our firm has been a leader in political consulting and membership/campaign management technology since 1983.
-We can help you establish a solid foundation your campaign can build upon.
+At Aristotle, we are proud to set the gold standard in political consulting, data and technology since we developed the first campaign management software back in 1983.
+We can help you establish a solid foundation your campaign or organization can build upon.
 Contact us today to set up a demo or initial, free consultation.